-With changing tax laws, regulations and life circumstances, estate plans can easily become outdated.
+With changing tax laws, regulations, life circumstances and economic environments, estate plans can easily become outdated.
 As such, they should be viewed as fluid documents, rather than an unchanging concrete plan.

 While a thorough assessment of an estate plan is encouraged yearly, these eight items should be kept top of mind when considering if it’s time for a refresh.

 1. Have tax laws changed?